edgan/att-fiber-gateway-info/METRICS.md

 ## Flags

 There is the `-metrics` flag that returns the metrics for the action specified.
-It looks for tables with summaries that include `Statistics' or `statistics`.
+It looks for tables with summaries that include `Statistics` or `statistics`.
 The exception is the action `fiber-status` temperature, vcc, tx bias, tx power, and rx power.

 There is also the `-allmetrics` flag that returns mertics for all actions known to have metrics.